Jonathanye145/RAG-SYSTEM/README.md

 - **Human-in-the-Loop Feedback**: 🤝 Refine results interactively to ensure pinpoint accuracy.
 - **Validated Answers**: ✅ LLM-driven validation ensures responses are grounded and reliable.

+## 🛠️ How It Works

+1. **PDF Ingestion** 📥:
+   - PDFs in `data/arxiv_papers/` are processed using Nougat to extract text and LaTeX.
+   - Images are extracted with PyMuPDF, with placeholder LLaVA descriptions for visuals.
+   - Content is parsed into chunks with metadata (e.g., page numbers, LaTeX, visuals).

+2. **RAPTOR Indexing** 🗄️:
+   - Chunks are hierarchically organized using RAPTOR.
+   - Text is split, embedded using `BAAI/bge-large-en`, and clustered into summaries.
+   - Indexes are stored in ChromaDB at `data/index_storage_raptor_mm/`.

+3. **Retrieval** 🔎:
+   - Choose a strategy:
+     - **Hybrid**: Combines vector and BM25 retrieval with Reciprocal Rank Fusion.
+     - **HyDE**: Generates hypothetical documents for semantic matching.
+     - **Step-Back**: Retrieves broader context with a generalized query.
+   - Retrieve top-k relevant documents.

+4. **Human Feedback** 🤲:
+   - Review and refine retrieved documents interactively.

+5. **Reranking & Synthesis** 📝:
+   - Rerank documents using an LLM for relevance.
+   - Synthesize a validated answer grounded in the context.

 ## 📁 Project Structure

 The project follows a standard GitHub Python project layout for clarity and maintainability: